amardrylab/ansible_djangoserver3/README.md

 ## Eighth Create and new Project

-django-admin startproject mysite .
+django-admin startproject myproject .

-## Nineth Put your website name in the mysite/setting.py
+## Nineth Put your website name in the myproject/setting.py

 ALLOWED_HOST = ['www.drylab.in']